MrAjsTech/Ball-Game/README.md

 =========
 Project for class....

-Need:
-1. Convert MVC
+1. Convert MVC-DONE
 2. Create Java Docs
-3. Add difficulty: (Easy, Medium, and Hard)- change thread speed based on selection
-4. Add sounds back in.
+3. Add sounds back in. (working but need to figure out local path)